meiordac/clinicaUA/README.md

-h1.
-Clinica UA
+#  Clinica UA
+# Problem description

 The project seeks to give visibility to the service of cleaning the admissions, occupation, movement Clinic in general, to manage an efficient cleaning and deliver a service quick and synchronized.
 Which, it is necessary to have the support that may be provided by information technology, to facilitate organizing and processing the information that is generated during the day, weeks, months.

-Objectives of the project:
+# Objectives of the project:

 -Optimize the management of spare part: adapt to the estimated time and the quality of delivered in the different spaces (halls, maternity, rooms, consultations, offices).
 -Support the coordination between the different actors in the process to obtain a continuous feedback on the status of the service: admission, nursing, emergency Pavilions, professional.
 -Kept constantly clean and point all the spaces, do it with a careful care and treatment, both to the patient and the clinic staff.
 Project profile - IIC2143 Software Engineering page 2